 - environmental policies and institutions

 The course is structured as a series of intensive, small-group discussions based on preparatory reading.
 These intensive discussions are led by experts in the field and focus on exploring the most up-to-date research and thinking on each theme from a variety of perspectives, with particular emphasis on relevance to your experience and professional interests.
-You are also expected to draw on the extensive and varied opportunities to learn from world-leading experts available at the Australian National University and across Canberra, by attending and reporting on relevant seminars, workshops and other forms of research communication external to the course.
+You are also expected to draw on the extensive and varied opportunities to learn from world-leading experts available at the Australian National University and across Canberra, by attending and reporting on relevant seminars, workshops external to the course.

 Upon successful completion, students will have the knowledge and skills to:

-- Identify, explain and apply the theoretical foundations of a series of society-environment related issues.
+- Identify, explain and apply the theoretical foundations of a series of environment-society related issues.

 - Critically explore the links within and between key themes and issues in sustainability and environment-society interactions.

-- Discuss a variety of disciplinary perspectives on current issues, across political science, economics, law, human ecology and the humanities.
+- Discuss a variety of disciplinary perspectives on current issues in sustainability.

 - Critically analyse and articulate the role of science in decision-making, including policy and practice.